AM ucho [M10]

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical apparatus and very highly developed apparatuses.
+- Significant importance in advanced technologically fields – are utilized in HDD drives, electric motors, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
-Furthermore, miniscule components of these devices are able to be problematic in medical diagnosis when they are in the body.
+- Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which becomes significant in the context of child safety.
+Furthermore, miniscule components of these magnets can complicate diagnosis in case of swallowing.

 People with pacemakers are advised to avoid neodymium magnets.